opensrp/opensrp-client-path/README.md

 # Introduction
-The OpenSRP Path is an app that handles infant records from child birth to 5 years of age.
-This mainly includes monitoring child weight, vaccination schedules and other supplements that have been proven to prevent diseases and/or, improve infant growth and health.
+OpenSRP Path is an app that handles infant records from child birth to 5 years of age.
+This mainly includes monitoring child weight, vaccination schedules and other supplements that have been proven to prevent diseases and/or improve infant growth and health.

-It's main focus is **Infant Health**
+Its main focus is **Infant Health**

 ## Features